SNBSLibs/Licensing.ActivationKeys/README.md

 ## Installation

 The easiest way to install this library is using NuGet.
-Right-click on your project name is Visual Studio's Solution Explorer, select option "Manage NuGet packages", find package "Licensing.ActivationKeys" and install it.
+Right-click on your project name is Visual Studio's Solution Explorer, select option "Manage NuGet packages", find package "SNBS.Licensing.ActivationKeys" and install it.
 Or use the `Install-Package` command:

 ```powershell
 Install-Package SNBS.Licensing.ActivationKeys